Pooriadf/audiototext/README.md

 # AudioToText Transcription and Summarization Tool

 A Python tool that transcribes audio files to text and generates summaries in multiple languages using Google Speech Recognition and Google's Gemini AI.
+Perfect for students and professionals who want to convert their lecture recordings, course materials, or meetings into organized text summaries.

+## Perfect for Course Note-Taking!

+🎓 **Ideal for Students and Educators:**
+- Convert lecture recordings into searchable text
+- Get concise summaries of long lectures
+- Support for multiple languages (great for language courses!)
+- Organize key points automatically
+- Save time on manual note-taking
+- Review materials efficiently with AI-generated summaries

+💡 **Pro Tip:** Record your lectures (with permission), run them through AudioToText, and get both a full transcript and a structured summary to enhance your study materials!

 ## Features